Dream of having the confidence to travel solo?

 1) cafe Pasqual’s

-Before we throw ourselves into the world of aaaaahrt, we need to feed our bellies.
+Before we throw ourselves into the world of aaaaahrt, we need to start our 24 hours in Santa Fe by feeding our bellies.
 My favorite breakfast place near the Georgia O’Keeffe Museum is Cafe Pasqual’s.
 It is named after the patron saint of New Mexican kitchens, San Pasqual.
 That’s so cool that each state has its own patron saint of kitchens.
 I wonder who the patron saint of New Jersey kitchens is?
 I presume it’s St. Ant’nee.

 Huevos motulenos is kind of a kitchen sink dish.
 You put sunny side up eggs on fresh tortillas and top the whole thing with: black beans, feta cheese, green peas, and bananas.
 This is New Mexico so there needs to be chile too.
 I always order Christmas, which means you get both red and green chile.
 The great fun of this dish is all the different flavors in each bite.
 It somehow adds up to a coherent and satisfying experience.